 Idaho Sheep Season Guide Report

 Idaho sheep hunting in Unit 26 has been a challenge this year due to all of the smoke from forest fires.
 We hunted in the smoke for seven days before finding a ram for our first hunter.
 He wasn’t huge, but we figured he would go about 160″ or so.
 We called Clayton on the Sat Phone and let him know that we had a ram spotted for him and he flew in that evening and we picked him up at the airstrip with the horses.

 I sent two of our guides across the canyon to spot the rams and motion directions to us.
 It didn’t take them long to spot sheep and we started our climb.
 It didn’t look bad, but it was definitely a pull to get up as high as the sheep.
 After a few hours of climbing, we finally saw the rams, but it wasn’t the ram that we had seen the day before.
 We were kind of disappointed because this ram wasn’t nearly as big, but Clayton wanted him anyway.
 I ranged the ram at 366 yards and Clayton made a great shot with his HS .270 Short Mag.
 After a week of Mountain House dehydrated food, it was heaven to have sheep back straps that night… we’re glad Clayton was willing to share.
 It’s not a huge ram, but Clayton was super happy and he is now down to his Desert Bighorn Sheep hunting to complete his Grand Slam.
 Good luck Clayton, it was a pleasure hunting with you.

-Week #2: Wayne H.
+Hunter: Wayne H.

 At the end of the tracks, I spotted a nice ram (165-170).
 Wayne liked the ram and was going to shoot, but before he could the fog rolled in and the ram was gone when visibility returned.
 Kris and Jess found two more rams 30 yards below them in the rocks and one of them was HUGE!
 Around 180!
 Unfortunately they spooked and we couldn’t find them again.
 Ultimately Wayne ended up going home empty handed.
-It was a heart breaker for everybody.
-Bighorn sheep hunting can be tough.
+It was a heartbreaker for everybody.
+Sheep hunting can be tough.